-Hurricane Laura Forms, Forecast To Hit Gulf Coast As A Major Hurricane
+Hurricane Laura Forms, Forecast To Hit U.S. Gulf Coast As A Major Hurricane

 "You should be prepared to shelter in place, yourself and your family, for at least that long," the governor added.
 The use of large shelters, he said, would be a last resort.

-Laura is predicted to remain a tropical storm for at least a day after making landfall, bringing intense rainfall.
+Laura is predicted to remain a tropical storm for at least a day after making landfall, bringing intense rainfall of from 4-8 inches.
+Some isolated areas will see as much as 12 inches.

 "The threat of widespread flash and urban flooding, along with small streams overflowing their banks, will be increasing Wednesday night into Thursday from far eastern Texas, across Louisiana, and Arkansas," the NHC says.